Karagul/Rating-Migration-/README.md

 # Rating-Migration-
-Rating Migration Reporting for executive commitee (Vorstand), IRBA, Validation, Credit Ratings
+Rating Migration Reporting for executive commitee (Vorstand), ECB regulations, IRBA, Validation, Credit Rating Units

 The modules can be integrated to further Data analysis structure,  for example can be accessed to Databanks with my "access to Databank" or "Databank_SQL_ZDA" repositories.